dannyc5/YATL/README.md

 - cucumber tags
   - Write `@tag` above any `Scenario`s, then type `cucumber -t @tag` to run any tagged cukes.
   - Write `@javascript` to run a `Scenario` using the `selenium` web-driver.
-- Use Mocks and Stubs
+- Use Mocks and Stubs.
+NOTE: This section is a work in progress.
   - **Stubs** define the return value of a method.
     - `scraper.stub(:scrape_page).with("<html>...</html>")`
     - OR: `scraper.stub(:scrape_page) {"<html>...</html>"}`